 4.1 Estimate nutrient loading from fertilizer

 Key Message: Understanding the relative contribution of fertilizer to nutrient loading can help prioritize management strategies.
-Loads may reasonably be estimated through an approach that calculates nutrient budget coefficients based on inputs, uptake, and outflows of nutrients for differing land uses.
+Loads may be reasonably estimated using nutrient budget coefficients based on inputs, plant uptake, and outflows for different land uses.

 Importance

-With more than 285,000 public and privately-owned land parcels in Sarasota using different fertilizer amounts, types, and application schedules, quantifying exact nutrient loads from fertilizer is not possible.
-However, loads may be reasonably estimated if land use and region-specific application rates can be determined.
-Understanding the relative contribution of fertilizer to nutrient loading can help prioritize management strategies.
+With over 300,000 public and private land parcels in Sarasota County, each using different fertilizer types, rates, and schedules, precise nutrient load quantification is challenging.
+However, reasonable estimates can be made if land use and region-specific application rates are known.
+Understanding fertilizer’s relative contribution to nutrient loading helps prioritize management efforts.

 Medium density residential land use generates a large nutrient load from application of lawn fertilizer.
 Source: Kent Weakly